eic/epic-analysis/README.md

   for scripts and guidance
-- In general, everything that can be done in fast simulation can also be done in full simulation; just replace your usage of `AnalysisDelphes` with `AnalysisDD4hep`
+- In general, everything that can be done in fast simulation can also be done in full simulation; just replace your usage of `AnalysisDelphes` with `AnalysisAthena`
   - In practice, implementations may sometimes be a bit out of sync, where some features exist in fast simulation do not exist in full simulation, or vice versa
-- See the event loop in `src/AnalysisDD4hep.cxx` for details of how the full simulation data are read
+- See the event loop in `src/AnalysisAthena.cxx` for details of how the full simulation data are read

 ## ECCE Full Simulation